(NOTE: I originally posted this Sunday, October 14, 2007 on my writing blog.)

 Getting Bodine, Hargett and Wells made it worth doing the book again; they were that good.
 And the others enriched the project.

-Just so you know, the book won't be "I Remember Dale Earnhardt" this time, even though some of the text is the same.
+Just so you know, the book isn't "I Remember Dale Earnhardt" this time, even though some of the text is the same.
 A few years ago, I wrote a story about Earnhardt's kindnesses to children with the hopes of sending it to newspapers as a promotional tool.
 I named it Earnhardt, the Angel in Black.
 I chose that title because of Earnhardt's nickname -- the Man in Black -- and it harkened back to Earnhardt's favorite race track, Darlington, nicknamed the Lady in Black.
 I sent the story to Cumberland House's editor, John Mitchell, and John showed it to Ron Pitkin, the publisher.
 Ron fell in love with Angel in Black, and the book eventually became "Angel in Black: Remembering Dale Earnhardt Sr."

 It came out on March 1, 2008.